———– Office Copiers / Printer, Buying Advice ———–

 If you’re only going to be making a few copies and printing at low volume (less than 1,000 per month), then there is no real need for a high end commercial copier—a small business copier will prove a more cost-effective option.
 On the other hand, if your office does a higher volume of copying and printing, or needs to utilize specific features only available on a more advanced machine, the value of a true commercial copier makes the added upfront cost well worthwhile.

 The features available on different commercial copiers vary substantially.
 Virtually all modern multifunctional printers (MFPs) can copy, print, scan, and fax, but there are also many other optional functions available in photocopiers.
 Features like sorting, double-sided printing, hole punching, stapling, and large-format printing are smart choices for large offices because they can save both time and space in your busy office, and save money on external printing costs for special projects.

 Security and networking features are also becoming highly important in today’s wireless world.
 Many commercial copiers can be set not to operate or allow access until a passcode had been entered, which adds significant protection.

-These high tech copy machines will permit you to require all staff members and personnel to enter a security code before they can make copies.
+These high-tech copy machines will permit you to require all staff members and personnel to enter a security code before they can make copies.
 This ensures a high level of protection – making sure usage is approved and prevents private – confidential documents from being left behind or retrieved by an unauthorized person.

 Networked copiers easily store thousands of pages of documents in internal memory until you’re ready to print.
 This adds convenience keeps documents secure and away from prying eyes that may have been snooping in the output tray.
-You can also use a network-connected copier to track and analyze copy and print usage overall, or by department.
+You can also use a network-connected copier to track and analyze copy and print usage overall, or by the department.